king-prawns/dotfiles/vscode.md

 ## Plugins

-- Cucumber Full Language Support *
-- Cucumber (Gherkin) Syntax and Snippets *
-- EditorConfig for VS Code
+- EditorConfig for VS Code *by EditorConfig*
-- ESLint
+- ESLint *by Dirk Baeumer*
-- Flow Language Support *
+- Flow Language Support* *by flowtype*
-- Git Lens - git blame annotation
+- Git Lens - git blame annotation *by Eric Amodio*
-- Npm Intellisense
+- Npm Intellisense *by Christian Kohler*
-- Material Theme
+- Material Theme *by Mattia Astorino*
-- Path Intellisense
+- Path Intellisense *by Christian Kohler*
-- Prettier - JavaScript Formatter
+- Prettier-JavaScript Formatter *by Esben Petersen*
-- TSLint *
+- Stylelint *by Shinnosuke Watanabe*
+- TSLint* *by egamma*
-- vscode-iscons
+- vscode-iscons *by Roberto Huertas*